bhm/noflipqlo/README.markdown

 	 * ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
 	 * OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 	 */

+## This is a very old code.
+If you have will to upkeep this.
+Feel free to contact me, I'll put it up here.
+If you are finding this, please see issues and forks made of this repo.

 #Whats that?
 It's Open Source port of Fliqlo screensaver for Windows and OSX platforms.